 Musicians can participate by registering their interest via the registration form at the bottom of this page.
 Skunwkorks will hold a number of workshops in March and April to teach participants to play the Last Post and Rouse; the required drills and protocols; and the meaning of the Anzac Day service.

 Each participant will be provided with their own dedicated sponsorship web page to which they will direct their sponsors for donations (participants can use a pseudonym on the their web page if they wish).
-The proceeds of the sponsorships will be donated to the Womens Veterans Network Australia.
+The proceeds of the sponsorships will be donated to the Womens Veterans Network Australia and Mates4Mates.

 If you would like to be a sponsor for this project but do not personally know one of the musicians you can go straight to the sponsorship page and choose a participant to sponsor.